Stereo Vision Cameras

 Binocular Triangulation

-Similar to human eyes, stereo cameras use two lenses separated by a baseline.
-The system calculates depth by measuring the shift in position of an object between the left and right images.
+Just like our eyes, stereo cams use two lenses spaced apart by a baseline.
+The system figures out depth by spotting how objects shift between the left and right views.

 Disparity Mapping